 What Is a Student Loan?

-A student loan is money borrowed for educational expenses that has to be paid back (usually with interest).
+A student loan is money borrowed for educational expenses that must be repaid (usually with interest).
 You can take out a loan from a bank, an online lender, a college or university, or the state or federal government.
-If you’re wondering about grants vs. loans, both are based on financial need, but what sets them apart is that grants don’t need to be repaid and student loans do.
+If you’re wondering about grants vs. loans, both are based on financial need, but what sets them apart is that grants don’t need to be repaid, whereas student loans do.

 So, how do student loans work?
 Loan terms for college can vary based on a few different factors: whether they’re federal (offered by the government) or private (offered by a financial institution), whether you choose fixed or variable interest rates, how long it takes to pay the loan back, and how much can be borrowed.
-Loans offered to you could be based on your credit score or the personal financial information you supply on the Free Application for Federal Student Aid (FAFSA®).
+Loans offered to you could be based on your credit score or the personal financial information you supply on the FAFSA.

 To determine your eligibility for a student loan from the federal government, you must fill out the FAFSA.
 States and colleges may use information from your FAFSA to determine state and school-specific aid, as will some private financial aid providers.